dynamsoft-docs/label-recognition-docs/programming/dotnet/user-guide.md

     }
     ```

-    >You can download the image [dlr_test.png](../assets/dlr_test.png) for testing.
-In addition, you can replace `dlr_test.png` with the full path of the image you want to recognize.
+    >You can download the image [dlr-sample-vin.png](../assets/dlr-sample-vin.png) for testing.
+In addition, you can replace it with the full path of the image you want to recognize.

     >For the error handling mechanism, when an error occurs during the recognition process, an exception will be thrown.
 You should add codes for error handling based on your needs.
 Check out [Error Code]({{site.enumerations}}error-code.html) for full supported error codes.